kabasele243/renames_file/README.md

 If you encounter any issues:
 1. Make sure the script has execute permissions
 2. Ensure you're running it in the correct directory
 3. Check that you have files to rename that don't already match the pattern
+4. If using a custom start date, ensure it's in YYYY-MM-DD format